Cryoscope: A Cryogenic Infrared Survey Telescope in Antarctica: Introduction

 New facilities are now emerging to produce high-cadence imaging surveys of the infrared sky.
 The first, commissioned in 2018, is the Palomar-Gattini-IR telescope \citep{PGIR}.
-The 30\,cm telescope has a 25\,deg$^2$ field-of-view and has been surveying the accessible Northern sky (20,000\,deg$^2$) to $15.7~M_{AB}$ (J-band) every two nights.
-The telescope uses a cooled Teledyne H2RG camera with a cutoff at 1.7\,$\,\mu$m to avoid the thermal background at 2\,$\,\mu$m.
-The operations of the next generation infrared surveyor at Palomar Observatory are also now in full swing: the 1\,m WINTER telescope (Wide-field Infrared Transient Explorer, \citet{WINTER2024, WINTER}) has a 1.2\,deg$^2$ InGaAs camera and reaches a depth of 18.5\,mag in the yJH-bands.
-In addition to the Palomar surveyors, the PRIME survey, with a 3\,deg$^2$ H4RG camera, has come online at the South African Astronomical Observatory \citep{Yama2023,PRIME2024}.
+The 30{\cm} telescope has a 25{\sqdeg} field-of-view and has been surveying the accessible Northern sky (20,000{\sqdeg}) to $15.7~M_{AB}$ ($J$-band) every two nights.
+The telescope uses a cooled Teledyne H2RG camera with a cutoff at 1.7{\um} to avoid the thermal background at 2{\um}.
+The operations of the next generation infrared surveyor at Palomar Observatory are also now in full swing: the 1{\m} WINTER telescope (Wide-field Infrared Transient Explorer, \citet{WINTER2024, WINTER}) has a 1.2{\sqdeg} InGaAs camera and reaches a depth of 18.5\,\,mag in the $yJH$-bands.
+In addition to the Palomar surveyors, the PRIME survey, with a 3{\sqdeg} H4RG camera, has come online at the South African Astronomical Observatory \citep{Yama2023,PRIME2024}.
 While the WINTER and PRIME telescopes are in operation, a complementary surveyor is being built in Australia.
 This observatory, the Dynamic REd All-sky Monitoring Survey (DREAMS) is due to be commissioned later this year and will provide similarly high-cadenced data of the southern sky \citep{DREAMS}.
-The 0.5\,m telescope will feed 6 InGaAs cameras yielding a field-of-view of 4\,deg$^2$.
+The 0.5{\m} telescope will feed 6 InGaAs cameras yielding a field-of-view of 4{\sqdeg}.
 Together, these four telescopes offer full sky coverage of both hemispheres with a combination of depth and cadence that cover many science cases including stellar science, gravitational wave follow-up and extrasolar planetary science.

 These telescopes, however, are limited in sensitivity due to their small apertures and high sky backgrounds.
-Space directly eliminates sky background. {\it Euclid}, launched in 2023 \citep{euclid2024}, and the {\it Nancy Grace Roman Space Telescope}, set to launch in 2026, will reach unmatched resolutions and depths in the infrared.
-However, their field-of-view and science missions do not make them suitable for dedicated, high-cadence, large-area time-domain astronomy. {\it Roman}'s 0.281\,deg$^2$ and {\it Euclid}'s 0.55\,deg$^2$ near-infrared fields-of-view, coupled with planned day-timescale cadences for some surveys \citep[e.g., {\it Roman}'s high latitude time domain reference survey,][]{Rose2021} serve as the primary obstacles towards increasing their volumetric survey speed.
+Space directly eliminates sky background. {\it Euclid} \citep{euclid2024}, launched in 2023, and the {\it Nancy Grace Roman Space Telescope}\footnote{\url{https://roman.gsfc.nasa.gov}}, set to launch in 2026, will reach unmatched resolutions and depths in the infrared.
+However, their fields-of-view ({\emph Roman}'s 0.281{\sqdeg} to {\emph Euclid}'s 0.55{\sqdeg}) and science missions do not make them suitable for dedicated high-cadence, large-area time-domain astronomy.